 Natural Gas Supply

 Puget Sound Energy introduced Washington territory to gas lighting in 1873.
-Today we operate the state's largest natural-gas distribution system serving more than 750,000 gas customers in six counties.
+Today we operate the state's largest natural-gas distribution system serving nearly 800,000 gas customers in six counties.

 We manage a strategically diversified gas-supply portfolio to reduce financial risks and hold down customers' rates.
 PSE also controls gas-supply costs by storing gas in large underground facilities, then withdrawing it in winter when customer usage is highest.